A bit of backstory when I first started developing React Native apps, I found there weren’t

 Then on to our next stage.
 The job below actually publishes our app to the Play Store.
 It will only run when we’ve

-tagged one of our commits for release i.e. release/1.0.0
+tagged one of our commits for release i.e. release/1.0.0.
+This will only be done on the production branch.

 We are also using another docker image which has Android and various our dependencies need for our React Native app.